eProsima-Private/AML-Tools/docs/rst/tutorials/parallelize_aml_training_with_aml_ip.rst

 ======================

 After the training process is complete, the computing node sends the model to the main node.
-Therefore, in order to be able to pack the model into a JobSolutionDataType object, some processing is required.
+Therefore, in order to be able to pack the model into the ``JobSolutionDataType``, some processing is required.

 This is an example of how to process the results.
 The user can adapt this function to their needs.